berternie9/scribespace/README.md

 - Placehold.co

 ## Next steps
-- Include an option to have a virtual book club (or plan one IRL).
+- Include an option to have a virtual book club.
+- Search public and library books